A free resource for nonprofit

 At a more advanced level, effective online outreach means:

-and have lots of time in order to engage in all of the
+of time in order to engage in all

-online activities that are possible to undertake.
-Of course, not every
+of the online activities that are possible to undertake.
+Of course, not

-activity is appropriate for every organization.
-But even just doing the
+every activity is appropriate for every organization.
+But even just doing

-minimal activities suggested above requires commitment, time, money and
+the minimal activities suggested above requires commitment, time, money

-expertise -- even if you find a volunteer with the time and expertise to do
+and expertise -- even if you find a volunteer with the time and expertise

-all of these activities, you need to provide supervision and support for
+to do all of these activities, you need to provide supervision and support

 Before your mission-based organization engages in online outreach: